This is the privacy declaration (hereinafter referred to as ‘Privacy Declaration’) of Voxxed Days CERN.

 1. Identity of the controller and contact details

-XXXXX info about CERN.
+CERN is the European Organization for Nuclear Research, where physicists and engineers are probing the fundamental structure of the universe.
 We are the controller of the personal data that is used to organize these conferences.

 Where CERN is deemed to be the controller, CERN will comply with this Privacy Declaration.